-- 9. Upon information and belief, Defendant sold and continues to sell the Products with non-functional slack-fill during the class period. - 10.
-"Slack-fill" is the technical term for air or filler material within a packaged product.
+- 4. Slack-fill is air or filler material within a packaged product.
 Slack-fill that is necessary as part of the manufacturing process, is the result of contents settling during shipping, or that is necessary to protect the product is functional slack-fill and is not proscribed.
 Non-functional slack-fill is slack-fill that serves no legitimate purpose.
 "The [FDA] also finds that slack-fill in excess of that necessary to accomplish a particular function is nonfunctional slack-fill."
-58 FR 64123, 64127. - 11.
-When consumers purchase a package of Defendant's Products, they are getting less product than they bargained for.
-Consumer are effectively they are tricked into paying for air because the Products contain large amounts of non-functional slack-fill and only part of consumers' purchase price purchases chips in accordance with the represented and bargained for price-per-quantity of chips.
-The remainder of the purchase price garners consumers only empty air in the place of the chips that they had reasonably expected and bargained for. - 12.
+58 FR 64123, 64127.
+When consumers purchase a package of Defendants' Products, they are getting less product than they bargained for, effectively they are tricked into paying for air, because the Products contain large amounts of non-functional slack-fill. - 5.
+Images of the Products in various flavors are provided herein under Exhibit A. Regardless of the different sizes of the plastic and aluminum bags, the Products are invariably packaged in non-transparent wrappings so that Plaintiffs and Class members cannot see the slack-fill in the bag. - 6.
+The size of the plastic and aluminum chip bags in comparison to the volume of the Products contained therein makes it appear to Plaintiffs and Class members that they are buying more than what is actually being sold, thus deceiving them into making purchases they would not make at the given prices did they know the truth.
+Plaintiffs and Class members are denied the benefit of their bargain because they pay for full bags of chips (with only minimal air) but actually receive far fewer chips. - 7.
 For example, below is an image of a bag of Wise's® Golden Original Potato Chip Product containing 7 oz. of chips.
-When sold, the bag's resting dimensions are: approximately 12.5 inches in height, with about .5 inches at the top sealed shut, and 6.5 inches by width.
+The bag's resting dimensions are: approximately 12.5 inches in height, with about .5 inches at the top sealed shut, and 6.5 inches by width.
 The line indicates the approximate height of the potato chips inside, which occupy about one third of the total available space only about 4 inches out of a total vertical capacity of approximately 12 inches in height, i.e. about 33% of the available space, leaving about 8 inches (67% of the available space) as slack-fill:

-14. Below is an image of a bag of Wise's® Ridgies Sour Cream and Onion potato chip Product containing 6.75 oz. of chips.
+9. Below is an image of a bag of Wise's® Ridgies Sour Cream and Onion potato chip Product containing 6.75 oz. of chips.
 The bag's resting dimensions are: approximately 12.5 inches in height, with about .5 inches at the top sealed shut, and 6.5 inches by width.
 The line indicates the approximate height of the potato chips inside, which occupy about one third of the total available space - only about 4 inches out of a total vertical capacity of approximately 12 inches in height, i.e. about 33% of the available space, leaving about 8 inches (67% of the available space) as slack-fill: